-The José Mariano Gago Prospective Analysis Award has an open call until 31st December >>>
+The José Mariano Gago Prospective Analysis Award has an open call >>>

 A White Paper aiming to promote an international joint venture to strengthen thetransatlantic dialogue and the cooperation with the Global South, with emphasis inAfrica and Latin America.